 In Zero Dark Thirty, the terrorists, like Maya, do not use advanced technology.
 Not a single electronic signal emanates from the suspected compound.
 “He has no internet access to the house, he makes no phone calls either in or out,” explains the CIA Chief of Afghanistan Pakistan Department to the White House National Security Advisor.
 Advanced technology is associated solely with the American men, never with Maya or the terrorists.

 Thus, differentiated from the men in the system and similar in traits and motivation to the terrorists, Maya is the Other within.
 Yet, as a woman, she also symbolizes the nation.
 At CIA headquarters, when the men gather in the center of the room, it is Maya who stands next to the American flag on the wall, her profile reflected in its frame.
 In the final scene, Maya sits alone in a large, vacant space inside the transport aircraft sent to pick her up, red stripes on the wall behind her like a torn flag.
 “Where do you want to go?” asks the pilot.
 Maya has no answer.
 She is not sure where home is, because home has changed forever: it is now full of hatred and vengeance, facing ethical conflicts and a dubious future.
-As the camera draws in for a prolonged close up, we see tears rolling down her cheeks, manifesting the toll, on herself and on the nation, of this struggle.
+As the camera draws in for a prolonged close-up, we see tears rolling down her cheeks, manifesting the toll, on herself and on the nation, of this struggle.

-In her dual role, symbolizing both the nation and the Other within, Maya represents the operational, political, and ethical “otherness” that has penetrated the nation’s heart in the struggle against terror.
+In her dual role, Maya represents the operational, political, and ethical “otherness” that has penetrated the nation’s heart in the struggle against terror.
 Maya is a scapegoat who keeps the men unsullied by this “otherness.”
 However, despite efforts to constrain her impact, by the men and by the film, her unconventional character and her unique understanding of the terrorists create a rupture that offers an alternative ethical approach to the terrorist Other, bringing him closer to the American Self.

 The Self and the Other in the womb: Homeland

 As in Zero Dark Thirty (and unlike the Israeli original), in Homeland the main character is a woman.
 The series focuses on the efforts of CIA operations officer Carrie Mathison to prevent terror attacks in the US or on US assets around the world.
 In the first three seasons, the enemy is Islamic fundamentalism, represented by the figure of Abu Nazir (Navid Negahban), an al-Qaeda commander who is suspected of having turned USMC Scout Sniper Sergeant Nick Brody against the US during the latter’s captivity in Syria.
-After Brody’s rescue by Delta Force commandos, he is welcomed home with much fanfare, and quickly ascends the American political ladder.
+After his rescue by Delta Force commandos, Brody is welcomed home with much fanfare, and quickly ascends the American political ladder.
 However, Carrie suspects that the returning Marine is now a terrorist and a threat to American leaders and institutions.
 As viewers soon find out, she is correct: Brody is indeed an active terrorist.